GLOBAL MARKETS-Stocks dip, bond yields rise as Fed zest fades

 The Federal Reserve, which kept its rates on hold as expected on Wednesday, took the unusual step of strengthening its language about timing in its statement, making it clear that a December rate hike was still possible.
 The Fed also removed a previous warning about slowing global growth.

-Wall Street edged lower, giving up some of Wednesday’s gains.
-The U.S. stock market initially reacted negatively to the Fed statement, but later reversed course to end near the day’s highs on Wednesday, and Thursday’s losses were relatively slim.
+Wall Street was lower, giving up some of Wednesday’s gains.
+The U.S. stock market initially reacted negatively to the Fed statement, but later reversed course to end near the day’s highs on Wednesday.

+The MSCI All-Country World Index has recovered most of the losses that occurred beginning in mid-August on worries about slowed worldwide demand and the Fed’s plans.
+It was last down 0.6 percent on Thursday.

 U.S. Treasury yields continued Wednesday’s rise after the Fed explicitly referred in its statement at the end of its two-day policy meeting to conditions necessary “to raise the target range at its next meeting”.
 Reference to a particular meeting is rare for the Fed.